How to Set Up and Use Trilium Notes on Nife-Deploy OpenHub: Deploying a Hierarchical Knowledge Base

 • Note Encryption: Trilium allows you to encrypt individual sensitive notes or entire branches of the hierarchy using a separate passphrase, ensuring content is protected even if the server is compromised.

 • Synchronization: The self-hosted instance acts as your sync server.
-You can configure other Trilium clients (desktop or other servers) to synchronize with this main Oikos instance, ensuring your notes are backed up and available across devices.
+You can configure other Trilium clients (desktop or other servers) to synchronize with this main Nife-Deploy instance, ensuring your notes are backed up and available across devices.

 1. Data Sovereignty and Security#